mhcheng1/se-bpda-main-streets/README.md

 Boston Main Street District Viewer is a project from the BPDA Research Division and Boston University Spark.
 This interactive map combines public data and anonymized data from private companies to visualize the characteristics of Boston Main Street Districts and the impact of COVID-19 pandemic on the economic prospects of businesses and people in each district.

-This is part of broader initiative to understand the current environment in Boston.
+This is part of a broader initiative to understand the current environment in Boston.
 More research produced by the Boston Planning and Development Agency can be found on the BPDA Research Website: www.bostonplans.org/research

 **Important Note**: At the moment there is only complete data for the main street Washington Gateway.
 The other main streets (Brighton, Chinatown, Four Corners, Allston Village) only have business data.
 Until more data is added, more main streets can be added.